cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 of pre-computation attacks.
 No extra salt value is needed.
 Also, clients never disclose their passwords to the server, even during registration.
-Note that a corrupted server can run an exhaustive offline dictionary attack to validate guesses for the client's password; this is inevitable in any (single-server) aPAKE protocol.
+Note that a corrupted server can run an exhaustive offline dictionary attack to validate guesses for the client's password; this is inevitable in any (single-server) aPAKE or dPAKE protocol.
 It can be avoided in the case of OPAQUE by resorting to a multi-server threshold OPRF implementation, e.g., {{TOPPSS}}.
 Furthermore, if the server does not sample the PRF seed with sufficiently high entropy, or if it is not kept hidden from an